koditi/devkini.xyz/_posts/2016-03-11-git-stash-usecase.md

     - git
 ---

-So someone asked in our group about `git stash`.
+So someone asked in our Telegram group about `git stash`.
 Stash definitely is one of my favorite command in git.
 Like it so much that while I was still working with svn, I looked for an svn equivalent, [`svn stash`][svn-stash] !

 <img src="http://i.imgur.com/D9n8iip.png">